Grotesque and Performance in the Art of Aubrey Beardsley - cover image

 Professor of Comparative Literature and Print Culture at Université de Versailles Saint-Quentin-en-Yvelines

-Evanghelia Stead, former fellow of the Institut Universitaire de France, is Professor of Comparative Literature and Print Culture at the Université de Versailles-Saint-Quentin (UVSQ Paris Saclay), a linguist and literary translator.
-She runs the TIGRE seminar on literature, visual and print culture at the École Normale Supérieure, Department of the Arts, Paris, from 2004.
-She has been honoured with internationally competitive fellowships (CNRS, EURIAS, IUF, Beinecke, FRIAS) and visiting professorships at Marburg and Verona universities.
-She has published extensively on fin-de-siècle culture, Greek and Latin myths in modern literature, literature and iconography, books as cultural objects, periodicals, and the literary tradition of ‘the Thousand and Second Night.’
-A well-known specialist on fin-de-siècle art and culture, she has developed expertise on reading with images, books as cultural objects, methodologies on periodical studies, and literature-related visual art.
+Linguist, literary translator and honorary Fellow of the Institut Universitaire de France, Evanghelia Stead is Professor of Comparative Literature and Print Culture at the Université de Versailles-Saint-Quentin (UVSQ Paris-Saclay).
+In 2023 she brought the TIGRE seminar on literature, visual and print culture to UVSQ, which she had been running in Paris at the École Normale Supérieure (Department of the Arts) since 2004.
+She has been honoured internationally with visiting professorships at Marburg and Verona Universities, and won numerous sponsored research fellowships (CNRS, EURIAS/FRIAS, IUF, Beinecke).
+She has published extensively on fin-de-siècle culture, periodicals, history of the book, literature and iconography, Greek and Latin myths in modern literature, and the literary tradition of ‘the Thousand and Second Night.’
+A well-known specialist on fin-de-siècle art and culture, she has also developed methodologies for periodical studies, expertise on reading books as cultural objects, reading with images, and through literature-related visual art.